 How to pay tariff is related to shipping methods.
 When your goods are valued at $800 or more and shipped by international express, it will be convenient for you to pay the import tax, because the express agent will pay it for you in advance, and you just need to pay the courier later.

 Here is another situation that you don’t need to worry about tariffs.
-That is your goods are shipped Under DDP terms (Delivered Duty Paid).
+That is when the quote you get from the supplier is DDP price (Delivered Duty Paid).
 Your supplier will be responsible for import clearance and pay for all the import duties and taxes.

 However, if your goods are shipped by air or ocean freight, and not shipped to your door, the import clearance process is complex.
 Under these circumstances, you’d better buy the service of local customs brokers.
 They’ll help you prepare all the documents needed to declare the goods upon their arrival.